zheplusplus/flatscript/README.md

 Stekinscript
 ============

+We write flat Javascript.

-A Javascript generator that makes it easy to write asynchronous code in a synchronous way.
+This is a Javascript generator that makes it easy to write asynchronous code in a synchronous way.
 [Alpha Version]

 A Simple Example of Starring Features
 -----------------